shyr/nginx_ldap_dockerfile/README.md

 ## Nginx Version
 A nginx version is specified in [Dockerfile](https://github.com/shyr/nginx_ldap_dockerfile/blob/master/Dockerfile).
-Fix ENV NGINX_VERSION as what you want.
+Fix ENV NGINX_VERSION as you want.

 ## You want to add another modules?
 To add another module you need to modify Dockerfile.